apdevlab/cidoct/README.md

 # cidoct
-The sample project with CodeIgniter 3.0 framework with Doctrine ORM 2.5
+The sample project with CodeIgniter 3.0 framework and Doctrine ORM 2.5